rock-core/rock-and-syskit/source/component_networks/reusable_networks.html.md

 definition, which is obviously UR10-specific
 {: .note}

 A root profile is then imported within the configuration-specific layer with the `use_profile` statement.
+This statement imports all the definitions from the used profile in the target profile.
 Tags are replaced by providing the `"tag_name" => tag_replacement` syntax.
 Our UR10 profile would be defined with:

 ~~~ ruby
 module SyskitBasics